 The heart of this is that we still need a centralized way to keep track of lsids.
 We are still dependent on the local machine to generate ids, which in no way guarantees they are unique.
 To really fix a lot of these ID issues, we need a central ID repository (or we need to use library.kepler-project.org as one).

-#2 Updated by Chad Berkley almost 12 years ago
+#2 Updated by Chad Berkley about 12 years ago

 I fixed this bug by detecting the lsid collision and asking the user if he/she would like to change the id of the component they are importing.
 This is the best solution I could come up with until we further discuss the topics I brought up in comment #1.
 I also fixed several other bugs that came up in the process of figuring this out.
 I think a couple of them are probably responsible for the corrupted cache that we would see every-once-in-a-while.